-Project Activity Potential Effects (D=Direct) (I=Indirect) Mitigation Strategy Residual Effect (magnitude/frequency/duration) Performance Objective Monitoring Plan a construction travel routes to ensure that construction vehicles respect appropriate speeds. species outsigloves and a If any species identified on r within the immodulut resources Installation and removal of 36kV collector lines, 230kV transmission line, communication lines Sediment and erosion impacts associated with open cuts/trenching and directional drilling/punch and bore activities (I).
+Project Activity Potential Effects (D=Direct) (I=Indirect) Mitigation Strategy Residual Effect (magnitude/frequency/duration) Performance Objective Monitoring Plan a Installation and removal of 36 kV collector lines, 230 kV transmission line, communication lines Sediment and erosion impacts associated with open cut trenching and directional drilling/punch and bore activities (I).
+All work zones should be clearly marked to indicate that no work should occur outside the work zone.
+To ensure that work zones are not within significant natural features, the boundaries of significant natural features are to be delineated in the field by a qualified environmental technician based on the following definitions: Wetlands: OWES methodology (50% wetland vegetation rule); Woodlands: Edge of the drip line; and, SWH: As per criteria detailed in the EOS report.
 Implementation of the erosion and sediment control measures will conform to industry best management practices and recognized standard specifications such as Ontario Provincial Standards Specifications (OPSS).
-Sediment and erosion control measures will be implemented prior to construction and maintained during the construction phase to prevent the escape of sediment from work zones: All sediment and erosion control measures will be inspected prior to construction and maintained during the construction phase to prevent the escape of sediment from work zones: All sediment and erosion control measures will be inspected prior to construction and maintained during the construction phase to prevent entry of sediment into natural features; If the sediment and erosion control measures are not functioning properly, no further work will occur until the sediment and/or erosion problem is addresses; All disturbed areas of the construction site will be stabilized immediately and re-vegetated as soon as conditions allow; and, Limited duration, frequency, geographic extent.
+Sediment and erosion control measures will be implemented prior to construction and maintained during the construction phase in accordance with the erosion and sediment control plan developed during detailed design.
+All sediment and erosion control measures will be inspected prior to construction phase to prevent entry of sediment into natural features.
+If the sediment and erosion control measures will be inspected areas will occur until the sediment and/or erosion problem is addressed.
+All disturbed areas of the construction site will be stabilized and re-vegetated as soon as conditions allow.
+Sediment and erosion control measures will be integrated areas of the construction site have been stabilized.
+Limited duration, frequency, geographic extent.
 No residual effect anticipated.
-No erosion and sediment impacts on wildlife habitats.
-A plan for add "frac-out" duri in accordance Erosion and s regularly insp and are maint If erosion and functioning pr implemented construction a and Contingency Measures tside of the work area, if possible, using a bucket or plastic tub, as appropriate. ies at risk are encountered that are not n relevant permits, all work will cease mmediate work area and the Ministry of sources will be contacted.
+No erosion and sediment impacts on natural features including wildlife habitats.
+A plan for add "frac-out" duri in accordance Erosion and s regularly inspa and are maint If erosion and functioning pri implemented a construction a municipal road ROW.

-addressing impacts associated with uring directional drilling will be prepared nee with the Operational Statement. d sediment control measures will be spected to ensure they are functioning uintained as required.
+Table 5.1 Environmental Effects Monitoring Plan - Environmental Impact Study General Features n and Contingency Measures addressing impacts associated with uring directional drilling will be prepared ace with the Operational Statement. d sediment control measures will be spected to ensure they are functioning intained as required.

-nd sediment control measures are not properly, alternative measures will be ed and prioritized above other n activities.
+nd sediment control measures are not properly, alternative measures will be ad and prioritized above other n activities.